(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 • Coached a cross-country middle-school team to undefeated

-Whether you’re three and learning to float or eighty-three and working to stand taller, I’ll meet you where you are.
+Whether you’re four and learning to float or eighty-three and working to stand taller, I’ll meet you where you are.

 For athletes, my coaching extends to run, bike, and swim performance with proven results (podium finishes, national qualifications, and improved training metrics through TriDot methodologies and personalized programming).